How to teach a cat to use a cat flap

 How to get my cat to use the cat flap?

-Cat flap training should start by introducing your cat to their new cat flap.
+Cat flap training should start by introducing your cat to their new personal doorway.
 Give them the chance to inspect it and smell it so they can get used to it.
-Once you have installed the cat flap, keep it locked and start by playing with your cat near it so they can develop a positive association with the cat flap.
+Once you have installed the cat flap, keep it locked and start by playing with your cat near it and feeding them close by, so they can develop a positive association with the cat flap.

 The cat flap will likely smell unusual and unfamiliar to them, but with their scent on it, they will hopefully realise they can trust it.
 You can do this quite easily by wiping a soft cloth on your cat’s face and then wipe the cloth around the cat flap.